nahaylo/maybe/docs/development/ibkr-import.md

 ```

 Oldest year first; overlap between ranges is harmless because every row is
 keyed by IBKR's own ids.
-Open Positions in a past-period report still describe
+Open Positions in a past-period report describe the
-today's positions, so lot-derived rows repeat in every pass and are skipped
+positions at that period's end, and a lot that repeats across passes is
-after the first.
-Finish with a normal fetch under *Last 365 Calendar Days*.
+skipped after the first.
+Finish with a normal fetch under *Last 365 Calendar
+Days*.

+A rule only touches transactions dated on or after its *effective date*,
+which defaults to the day the rule was made.
+Before a backfill, move the
+effective date of the IB category rules back to the first year imported, or
+the older dividends, tax and commissions stay uncategorised.

 ## One account per currency